Popular Canadian pop singer. The most famous Canadian singers and singers

 Pamela Anderson

-Sex bomb Pamela Anderson was born in British Columbia and grew up quite a decent and proper girl, until she was noticed by advertising scouts at one of the football matches.
-With their filing, Pamela got to Hollywood - and "this abyss swallowed her."
-Interestingly, Anderson became the "child of the century" - she was born on July 1, 1967 - on the day of the celebration of the centenary of the founding of Canada.
+Sex bomb Pamela Anderson was born in British Columbia and grew up quite a decent and proper girl until advertising scouts noticed her at one of the football matches.
+With their encouragement, Pamela ended up in Hollywood - and “this abyss swallowed her up.”
+Interestingly, Anderson became the “child of the century” - she was born on July 1, 1967 - on the day of the centenary of the founding of Canada.
 Now the actress and model have dual citizenship.

 Keanu Reeves